lucasdeeiroz/positivo-appium-extensions/CONTRIBUTING.md

 ## Code Style Guidelines

 - Formatter: Use Black with line-length = 120 (helps readability in long Robot/Appium calls)
-- Linter: Use Ruff with rules E,F,W,I,B,UP,C90 and target-version = py39
+- Linter: Use Ruff with rules E,F,W,I,B,UP and target-version = py312
   - `I` handles import sorting; no separate `isort` is needed
 - Follow **PEP8** for Python code formatting.
 - Align with the structure used in AppiumLibrary: